-As noted above and in the statement of activities, the cost of all governmental activities for the fiscal year ended September 30, 2022 was \$1,052,281.
+As noted above and in the statement of activities, the cost of all governmental activities for the fiscal year ended September 30, 2024 was \$909,093.
 The costs of the District's activities were funded by program revenues.
-Program revenue was comprised of Developer contributions and assessment revenue.
-The increase in expenses is primarily due to bond issue costs incurred during the current fiscal year.
+Program revenues were comprised of Developer contributions, assessment revenue, and interest income.
+In total, expenses increased from the prior year primarily as a result of an increase in maintenance and operations expenses.